 “At the Priory in Woking, I regularly see the toll that too much alcohol takes, especially around depression and anxiety.
 Anxiety takes many forms, and affects many people.
 I think of it as being a scourge of modern society – we are so inundated by relentless demands and all sorts of expectations that illnesses such as anxiety seem to be inexorably on the rise, but alcohol is not the answer.”

 Older drinkers are drinking at higher risk levels

-Priory Woking offers free, no obligation, addictions assessment, which involves a face to face assessment with a member of the Addictions Treatment team.
+Priory Woking offers a free, no obligation addiction assessment, which involves a face-to-face assessment with a member of the addiction treatment team.

 Does working long hours result in drinking more?

 Drinking more is also associated with working long hours.
-Professionals who work more than 48 hours-a-week are more likely to drink dangerous amounts of alcohol.
+Professionals who work more than 48 hours a week are more likely to drink dangerous amounts of alcohol.
 Researchers in Finland recently found that female employees on long hours were at greater risk of drinking at least two glasses of wine a night.
-For men it was around three pints.
-Researchers studied 333,693 people in 14 countries and found that longer working hours increased the likelihood of higher alcohol use by 11 per cent.
+For men, it was around three pints.
+Researchers studied 333,693 people in 14 countries and found that longer working hours increased the likelihood of higher alcohol use by 11%.